MarcoMeinardi/spwn/README.md

 Note that if you reinstall or update `spwn`, this variable will be overwritten.

+### Suppress warnings
+Don't show warning messages for non installed non-vital dependencies.

 ### Custom commands
 The pre and post analysis commands, are in the form `[command, timeout]`.
 `command` is a list of strings and should contain the `"{binary}"` or `"{debug_binary}"` string in order to be formatted with the correct executable path.
-You should use `debug_binary` only if your command will run the binary.
+You should use `debug_binary` only in the post analysis and if your command will run the binary.
 If you set `timeout` to `false`, the program gets run with `subprocess.Popen`, thus the analysis will go on while running it and the process will go on after `spwn` will have terminated.
 This might be used, for example, to run the ROP-gadgets search in the background.
 If you want to run the program without a timeout (discouraged) you can set it to `null`.
 A couple of examples are: